TimCook/overwatch-automated-voiceliner/README.md

 swag

 credits to: https://github.com/TrevorLaneRay/Gmod & https://autohotkey.com/board/topic/3020-list-manipulation-functions/ (Laszlo)
-changes made to be used for automated voicelining
+with changes made to be used for automated voicelining

 Disclaimer: Software is provided "as is", without any liability or warranty.